DuandSu/cohort4/README.md

+The following is the original README.md file when this git repository was first create as part of the EvolveU 6-Month Full Stack Developer Program.
+Kept text for historical reference:

 This file must be viewed from [github](https://github.com/larryevolveu/reference).
 Do not view from an editor.

 This is the "Getting Started" repository for the EvovleU Full Stack Development program.
 It is a baseline to demonstrate: